Marla Brown: Criminal justice

 Following a spate of local false school shooting reports in 2023, Brown introduced a bill to elevate making a false emergency call to elicit a police response, otherwise known as swatting, from a misdemeanor offense to a felony.

 Brown supports decreasing the state parole board vote for clemency from unanimous approval to a simple majority.

 Election reform

 In April 2023, Brown introduced a bill that would create open primary elections in Pennsylvania.
 She has argued against closed primary elections, saying that they are unfair to independent votes who cannot participate in elections funded by their tax dollars.
-In an op-ed with State Representative Jared Solomon, Brown also argued primary election should be open because of the large number of veterans, young people, and minorities who are registered as independents.
+In an op-ed with State Representative Jared Solomon, Brown also argued that primary election should be open because of the large number of veterans, young people, and minorities who are registered as independents.

 Brown has called monetary campaign fundraising a "necessary evil of the [election] process," which is nonetheless beneficial because it demonstrates whether a candidate is capable of successfully spreading their message.